mkgold/approachingdh/approachingdh-syllabus.md

 **Requirements (All Students)**
 * Regular Attendance
 * Completion of all course readings
-* Classroom participation
+* Active classroom participation

 **4 Credit Requirements (ENGL 89500)**
 * Annotated Bibliography & Presentation (10 texts minimum)
-* Cloud text experiment
+* Weekly Assignments as noted on syllabus
 * Blog Posts (4 over the course of the semester)
 * Final Presentation
 * Final paper or project (20-25 pages)

+**2 Credit Requirements (ENGL 89500)**
+* Annotated Bibliography & Presentation (10 texts minimum)
+* Weekly Assignments as noted on syllabus
+* Blog Posts (4 over the course of the semester)

 **Notes:**
 Auditors are required to complete all assignments except for the Final Presentation and Final Paper.

-Students in the doctoral English program may use the Annotated Bibliography assignment as part of the Portfolio they submit for the program’s First Exam.
+First-year students in the doctoral English program may use the Annotated Bibliography assignment as part of the portfolio they submit for the program’s First Exam.
+They may also choose to write a review essay for the first exam in lieu of the final seminar paper.

 **Grading**
-* Class Participation: 20%
+* Class Participation: 15%
-* Annotated Bibliography and Presentation: 20%
+* Annotated Bibliography and Presentation: 15%
-* Blog posts and Cloud Text Experiment: 10%
+* Blog posts and Weekly Assigments: 10%
-* Final Paper or Project: 50%
+* Final Paper or Project: 60%

-## Schedule ##
+## Schedule

 **1/30 -- Introduction to the class and to each other**

-**2/6 -- How we read today.**
+**2/6 -- How we read and argue today.**
 * political history of literary criticism
 * felski
 * Buurma, Rachel Sagner and Matthew K. Gold.
 "Contemporary Proposals about Reading in the Digital Age."
 Blackwell Companion to Literary Theory, Ed.
 David Richter.
 Forthcoming.
 * best/marcus
 * hayles
-* ASSIGNMENT: pick a journal article and analyze its rhetorical/epistemological moves. how does it approach knowledge in literary studies?
-250-500 word blog post.

-2/13 -- Representation and Enrichment -- digital editions
+**2/13 -- Representation and Enrichment -- digital editions**
 * McGann
 * Theories of the digital edition
 * TEI